vishalbhatnagar9/-VBA-challenge/README.md

   Negative Stocks - 54%,
   Zero Value Stock - 4%

-    As seen, for Stocks starting with Alphabet "E", Greatest % Increase stock is EPX,
+    For Stocks starting with Alphabet "E",
+  Greatest % Increase stock is EPX,
   Greatest % Decrease Stock is EEA,
   Greatest Total Volume is carried by the Stock EPP